 Campers are required to wear either a camp t-shirt or bandana on all outings for safety reasons.
 No exceptions.
 Each camper will get a t-shirt during their first camp week of the season (one shirt per camper per summer, size requests are in your account profile).

 But we do outings almost every day and t-shirts are unlikely to stay clean all week.
-We always have bandanas on hand (and those are required on water days because they can get wet), but if your camper would like to have an extra shirt(s), please indicate that in the camper questionnaire and we’ll charge the credit card on file.
-Extra shirts are $10 per child.
+We always have bandanas on hand (and those are required on water days because they can get wet), not all campers care for them.

 We put our Federal Employer Identification Number (EIN) on all our receipts, so check there.
 The receipt may be all you need for reimbursement.
 If you can’t locate your receipt.
 Please send a request by email to have it resent.

 - Mail them with a with a self-addressed stamped envelope for return to: Breathing Space, 713 14th Street SE, Washington DC 20003